iliakan/javascript-tutorial/1-js/2-first-steps/10-comparison/article.md

 ### Evade problems

 Why did we observe these examples?
 Should we remember these pecularities all the time?
 Well, not really.
-Actually, these tricky things will gradually become familiar over the time, but there's a solid way to evade any problems with them.
+These tricky things will gradually become familiar over the time, but there's a great way out.

-Just treat any comparison with `undefined/null` except the strict equality `===` with an exceptional care.
+Just try to evade any comparison with `undefined/null` except the strict equality `===`, or treat them with an exceptional care.

 Don't use comparisons `>= > < <=` with a variable which may be `null/undefined`, unless you are really sure what you're doing.
-If a variable can have such values, then check it separately.
+If a variable can have such values, then add a separate check for that specific case.

 ## Summary